Will personalization at scale driven by 1st party data ever be more than a pipe dream?

-Before we approach these questions, the first step is to be smart about how you recognize customers, prospects, and suspects across channels.
+Before we will address these questions, we first have to decide on a clever method to recognize clients, potential customers, and probable customers in all channels.
 We’ve covered this topic in our guide to identifying more customers with your CDP through smart 1st party data onboarding.

 Finding more of your best customers

-First, let’s tackle the accuracy issue: as a marketer you want to rely on facts, not assumptions when it comes to extending your reach… but you also don’t want to depend entirely on the walled gardens of media giants or multiple external parties, because you’ve recognized the need to keep control over your most valuable asset – customer data.
+First, let’s tackle the accuracy issue: as a marketer you want to rely on facts, not assumptions when it comes to extending your reach.
+However, you don’t want to depend entirely on the walled gardens of media giants or multiple external parties.
+This, because it’s of great importance to keep control over your most valuable asset: customer data.

-But it may also be the case that you’re missing data which sets you back in building addressable audiences.
+It may also be the case that you’re missing data which sets you back in building addressable audiences.
 Perhaps you need to discover other potentially high-value customers who own both a car and a business.
-Maybe you need to find customer look-alikes who are both homeowners and live within a certain catchment area.
+Or, maybe you want to find lookalikes of customers who own a home and live in a certain area.

-Extending your reach starts with supplementing probabilistic data with concrete 3rd party insights – deterministic data which has clear, traceable origins back to legitimate sources.
+Extending your reach starts with supplementing probabilistic data with concrete 3rd party insights: deterministic data which has clear, traceable origins, tracing back to legitimate sources.